-The district provides students the opportunity to introduce the following school events when appropriate and with prior approval of the superintendent or principal.
-If a student meets the eligibility criteria and wishes to introduce one of the school events listed above, the student should submit his or her name in accordance with policy FNA(LOCAL).
+The district provides students the opportunity when appropriate and with prior approval of the superintendent or principal to introduce or speak at school events .
+If a student meets the eligibility criteria and wishes to introduce or speak at one of the school events, the student should submit his or her name in accordance with policy FNA(LOCAL).